EXILE SANS FRONTIERES

 as from a swift underwater explosion

-in the flashing eye-ball
+in the flashing eye-ball in the sky

-reflecting, upside down, the seeing of events
+the seeing of events as image,

 as destination,

-not the kind one feels confined to
+not the kind one feels confined to but a harbor of pursuit,

 habitually a size too large.